-A wave has hit the retail industry recently, but it’s not a hip new fashion trend: It’s the announcement of store closures and mall closures across the country.
+A wave has hit the retail sector recently, but it’s not a hip new fashion trend: It’s the announcement of store closures and mall closures across the country.
 Foot traffic in retail stores was reportedly down over the holidays, although this isn’t just a one-time statistical blip.
-Online purchases are expected to continue taking share from brick-and-mortar stores and more will shutter in the coming years—and the next phase in retail is going to be all about retailers figuring out how to court and get consumers committed.
+Online purchases are expected to continue taking share from brick-and-mortar stores and more will shutter in the coming years—and the next phase in the retail sector is going to be all about retailers figuring out how to court and get consumers committed.
 The National Retail Federation expects online retail growth of 8-12% this year—as much as three times the growth rate of retail as a whole.

 In some respects, it’s surprising how long it took for the internet-based buying environment to come this far.
 Even in the early 2000s, it was obvious that ecommerce was a force to be reckoned with—whether shoppers were focused on fashion and selection, or the ability to find deals from the comfort of their homes.
 Department store struggles have been a concern for quite some time and as of the beginning of 2016, the focus has been on store closures at Macy’s (100), JC Penney (140 by year-end), and Sears Holdings (50 Sears stores and more than 100 Kmarts), and even Walmart.
 Shopping mall closures are expected to reach 1,000 within the next five years.
 Troubled national boutique/specialty retailers include BeBe, Rue 21, Abercrombie and Fitch, Guess, Crocs, Wet Seal, Limited, Payless, Radio Shack, and American Apparel, among countless others.
 After liquidation sales, some have plans to go online-only, others will inevitably go bankrupt.

-What’s in Store for Retail Commercial?
+What’s in Store for the Retail Sector?

 Despite the doom and gloom, local neighborhood centers and retailers are doing their best to cope.
 (Note that, when you subtract fuel and car sales, brick-and-mortar retail still makes up more than 80% of sales, according to Internet Retailer and Commerce Department statistics.)
 Last year, experiential retail became the go-to strategy—providing customers more engagement than what they’d receive in an online shopping experience.